Jonny Craig: Dance Gavin Dance and Emarosa (2007–2012)

-On August 13, 2012, Jonny Craig was "kicked out" of Dance Gavin Dance yet again for reasons pertaining to Craig being "publicly scolded by the owner of Sumerian Records for multiple offenses".
+On August 13, 2012, Craig was "kicked out" of Dance Gavin Dance once again after being "publicly scolded by the owner of Sumerian Records for multiple offenses".
 The news surfaced after Jonny released a statement on his personal Twitter.

 Isles & Glaciers (2008–2010)

 In early September 2008, Chiodos and Cinematic Sunrise vocalist Craig Owens, announced that both he and Jonny Craig would be recording an EP record by the end of the year, also mentioning Vic Fuentes and others.

 On December 15, 2008, Alternative Press officially announced and revealed the name and lineup of this new project, Isles & Glaciers.
 The band's first EP, The Hearts of Lonely People, was produced by Casey Bates in Seattle, Washington, was reworked in April 2009 in Michigan and was released March 9, 2010.

-A tweet reading in part "...and people wonder why we won't do another I & G record." was sent out by Craig Owens in 2011, as the MacBook scandal was breaking.
-This suggests that Isles & Glaciers will be unlikely to release any further albums, at least with a lineup that includes Jonny Craig.
+A tweet reading in part "...and people wonder why we won't do another I & G record." was posted by Craig Owens in 2011, as the MacBook scandal was breaking.

-Jonny Craig talked about Isles and Glaciers in an interview stating he would be willing to participate in making a new record, but suspects tension with what he calls, "the more popular people in the group".